 July, 2024

-Everyone says Digital Engineering improves outcomes.
+Everyone agrees Digital Engineering improves outcomes.
+But most teams cannot prove it.

 BIM Implementation: The percentage of design packages using coordinated models before IFC (leading) can predict a reduction in design conflicts detected during the construction phase (lagging).